styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Tracks attempts, defeats, stamina spent, and rank points
 - Optional target: stop on S+X based on map and team size
 - Copy replay/seed from the results modal
+- Streamlines rank grinding for efficient progression and S+ achievement

 #### RunTracker
 Local run data tracking and storage system: